padrino/padrino-docs/guides/06_application-helpers/09_nested-object-form-support.html.md

     = submit_tag "Save"
 ```

-This will present a form that allows the person’s name and color to be set along
+This will present a form that allows the person's name and color to be set along
 with their first address.
 Using this functionality, the controller does not need
 to change whatsoever as the nested data will be passed in and instantiated as
 part of the parent model.